mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 - run analysis pipelines on C4
 - run on-demand computation from Vulcan (possibly on C4, possibly not)

-We would also like to have an interface for data scientists and other uses to track progress of ETL tasks, define their own ETLs, and start ETL runs.
+We would also like to have an interface for data scientists and other users to track progress of ETL tasks, define their own ETLs, and start ETL runs.

 Currently, we use a bespoke ETL and cursor architecture written in Ruby and run via Polyphemus.
 Some of the challenges around this are:

 - Only engineers can write new ETLs, since they are written with Ruby.
 - It is not schedulable outside of Polyphemus (REDCap ingestion) or `systemctl` jobs.
 Scheduling changes require editing Chef configurations.
-- Deploying new ETLs requires a code deployment, via our CI / CD process.
+- Deploying new ETLs requires a code deployment.
 This can lead to long feedback loops.
-- Difficult to test and develop, often requiring the author to manually create local test data.
+- Difficult to test and develop outside of a production environment, often requiring the author to manually create local test data.

 ## Decision

 We decided to use Apache Airflow, since it is widely supported as an ETL orchestrator and has many plugins.
+It also includes a dashboard where users can track ETL progress, view logs, and trigger ETL runs.
 We will use `v2`, which has a REST API that we could use to integrate with other systems, like Vulcan.

 We run two types of tasks in Airflow: